bibryam/building-effective-dapr-agents/README.md

 4. **Flexible Architecture**: Unlike patterns with fixed workflows, this pattern adapts to each input by creating custom task plans.

+This implementation demonstrates the core value of the Orchestrator-Workers pattern: handling complex, open-ended problems by dynamically creating and executing subtask plans.

+### When to Use This Pattern

+This pattern is ideal when:
+- Tasks are complex and can't be broken into predefined subtasks
+- The number and nature of subtasks depend on the specific input
+- Specialized handling is needed for different aspects of a problem
+- Results need to be synthesized into a cohesive output

+### Key Differences from Parallelization

+Unlike the parallelization pattern where subtasks are predefined, the orchestrator-workers pattern:
+- Dynamically determines what subtasks are needed
+- Provides flexibility to handle a wide range of inputs
+- Can create varying numbers and types of subtasks based on the specific request

 ## 7. Evaluator-Optimizer Pattern

 ### Pattern Overview